CubeCraftGit/spl-scan/README.md

 All files will be uploaded for the user to give examples and add thier own implementations if interested.

-# SPL-20 pumpfun scanning and ai analysis implementation for pump gallery.
+# SPL-20 pumpfun scanning and ai analysis implementation.

 ### Supports multi-social agent: